edgio-docs/edgio-docs/src/guides/v7/sites_frameworks/getting_started/nodejs_connector.md

 - The `{{ PACKAGE_NAME }}/cli` package
 - The `{{ PACKAGE_NAME }}/nodejs-connector` package
 - `{{ CONFIG_FILE }}` - Contains various configuration options for {{ PRODUCT }} including the connector [configuration](#nodejs-connector-configuration).
-- `routes.js` - A default routes file that sends all requests to the underlaying framework.
+- `routes.js` - A default routes file that sends all requests to the underlying framework.
 Update this file to add caching or proxy some URLs to a different origin.

 ## Routing {/* routing */}